-Whether you love them in peach pie, peach smoothies, or your other favorite peach recipes, knowing how to freeze peaches means you’ll have access to these fruits at their prime rather than settling for out-of-season peaches to get your fix!
+Whether you love them in peach pie, peach smoothies, or your other favorite peach recipes, knowing how to freeze peaches with sugar means you’ll have access to these fruits at their prime rather than settling for out-of-season peaches to get your fix!

 Why You’ll Love This Recipe